 We Can't Do It Alone

-Does the Alanon Sixth Step say that YOU are going to remove your defects of character?
-No. It says that we are ready to have the God of your understanding remove them.
-This means that we need to be prepared for Him to remove them in His own time.
-The only part we have in this is that we need to be prepared to let Him.
+Does the Alanon Sixth Stepsay that YOU are going to remove your defects of character?
+No. It says we are ready to have the God of our understanding remove them.
+This means we need to be prepared for Him to remove them in His own time.
+The only part we have in this is to be prepared to let Him.

 Some people sum up the Alanon Sixth Step in this way: “I can’t; He can; I think I’ll let Him.”

-In addition to the character defects that involve trying to control or fix the alcoholic, all of us know that we have other character defects that seem as much a part of our daily lives as breathing.
-We know what those defects are, and we know that we would be happier without them.
+In addition to the character defects which involve trying to control or fix the alcoholic, all of us know we have other character defects which seem as much a part of our daily lives as breathing.
+We know what those defects are, and we know we would be happier without them.
 We may be quick to anger, get frustrated easily, isolate ourselves when we are upset, or try to hurt others when they disappoint us.
 We may also gossip, say hurtful things sometimes, or not take care of ourselves.

 By the time we reach Al-Anon, most of these defects feel as if they are part of us.
-They will not disappear overnight, and we cannot simply will them to go away.
-Gradually, God will open our hearts and minds and we will notice that these defects are beginning to have less of a hold on our thoughts and actions.
+They will not disappear overnight, and we cannot simply wish them away.
+Alanon teaches that God will open our hearts and minds and we will gradually notice these defects are beginning to have less of a hold on our thoughts and actions.
 We may never be free of them entirely.
 However, God will lessen the choke hold they have had on us … and that is good enough to improve our lives.